cbourke/ComputerScienceI/documents/syllabus-1940.md

     read other student's posts and questions and feel free to answer yourself!

-TODO: is there a UNO SRC?

--   Office Hours & Student Resource Center: the instructor and teaching assistants hold regular office hours throughout the week as posted on the course website.
+-   Office Hours: the instructor and teaching assistants hold regular office hours throughout the week as posted on the course website.
 Attend office hours if you have questions or want to review material.
-The Student Resource Center (SRC,
-    <http://cse.unl.edu/src>) Monday through Friday.
-Even if your TAs
-    are not scheduled during that time, there are plenty of other TAs and students present that may be able to help.
-And, you may be able to help others!

 -   Don't procrastinate.
 The biggest reason students fail this course is because they do not give themselves enough opportunities to learn